-Fire protection is provided by Cannon Beach Rural Fire Protection District which has 32-20 volunteer firefighters firemen and 4 pumper trucks, three engines and two brush trucks.
-With the station in Arch Cape and the replacement of the older pumper, the fire insurance rating in this area is 3 or 3x 6.
+Fire protection is provided by Cannon Beach Rural Fire Protection District which has 32 volunteer DRAFT 02 - LAST UPDATED 11/3/2021 firemen and 4 pumper trucks.
+With the station in Arch Cape and the replacement of the older pumper, the fire insurance rating in this area is 6.
 (Rating is based on a scale from 1 to 10, with 10 representing no fire protection).